linagora/linshare/documentation/EN/upgrade/linshare-upgrade-from-v4.0-to-v4.1.md

  - Please note that all the components found in each LinShare's version (http://download.linshare.org/versions/{VERSION}) must be upgraded together.
 Each LinShare version folder, contains the dependencies required to install the version properly. </br>
+- You can find the required versions of LinShare's dependencies [here](../installation/requirements.md)

 ## Overview